SU-JIAYUAN/academic-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Matthew Jiayuan Su is a forth year undergraduate student of Robotics and Intelligent Devices at both Maynooth University & Fuzhou University, and will also be a master candidate of artificial intelligence at Zhejiang University next year, who maintained excellent academic performance with GPA of 3.92/4.0, ranked 1/58 in his major.
+Jiayuan Su is currently a fourth year undergraduate student of Robotics and Intelligent Devices at both Maynooth University & Fuzhou University, and will be a master candidate of artificial intelligence at Zhejiang University in 2023, who maintained the GPA of 3.92/4.0 and ranked 1/58 in his major.

-He enjoys experiences of research and competitions, having taken part in multiple research projects and won multiple awards on mathematical modelling, programming and innovation contests.
-Currently, he decides to continue on his academic path.
+He had experience in research and competitions during his undergraduate years, having taken part in multiple research projects(Funded MIT Research Project/SRTP Project/Laboratory Project...) and won multiple awards on mathematical modelling, programming and innovation contests.
+He will keep going on his academic path.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.